Celtics Left to Ponder What Could Have Been After NBA Finals Defeat

-Celtics left to ponder what could have been after Finals defeat originally appeared on NBC Sports Washington
+Forsberg: Celtics left to ponder what could have been originally appeared on NBC Sports Boston

 BOSTON -- No matter how it arrives, the end of an NBA season always feels abrupt.
 It’s like you’re sprinting on a treadmill and someone kicks out the plug.
 Next thing you know, you’re hanging upside down from the electronic display wondering what just happened.